minahilikram/adt-fraction/README.md

 ### Example

-Code does not work if decimals are put in, input has to be in fractions.
+Does not work if decimals are put in, input has to be in fractions.